modal-labs/modal-examples/13_sandboxes/codelangchain/README.md

 To run this app, you need to `pip install modal` and then create the following [secrets](https://modal.com/docs/guide/secrets):

-- `my-openai-secret` with an OpenAI API key, so that we can query OpenAI's models to power the agent,
+- `openai-secret` with an OpenAI API key, so that we can query OpenAI's models to power the agent,
 - and `my-langsmith-secret` with a LangSmith API key, so that we can monitor the agent's behavior with LangSmith.